How does this affect people who have a menstrual cycle in todays age?

 Lets talk about periods..

 Women in medieval times had menstrual cycles like you and me.
 They were considered taboo, medicine and the understanding of the human body wasn't well studied.
 They believed in the humoral Theory which was a Greek theory that the body was made up of four fluids.
 Black, Yellow or red bile, blood, and phlegm.
 If you had too much of one it was believed that it would lead to disease.
-Since women bleed every month the doctors believed it was a sign or illness and they were getting rid of their extra blood.
+Since women bleed every month the doctors believed it was a sign of illness and they were getting rid of their extra blood.
 People even "believed that anyone who was currently menstruating could make people near them sick.
 And menstrual blood itself was thought to dull mirrors and even kill crops."
 (Sarah Waldorf, Larisa Grollemond, 03/02/23, Getting your period in The Middle Ages, Getty)

 An illustration of a bloodletting, circa 1675.
 WELLCOME LIBRARY